HamilcarR/SaharaOS/README.md

 # SaharaOS
-Is an operating system for x86 platform , written in C11 , from scratch .
+Is an operating system's kernel for x86 platform , written in C11 , from scratch .

 Features implemented :